Community: Home | Message Boards

 Magic Eye Theater

-Magic Journeys was the first 3D movie held in Mage Eye Theater.
-Magic Journeys follows a child exploring his imagination.
-This closed and was moved to Magic Kingdom in 1986, but has since closed from Magic Kingdom and now is completely gone.
+Magic Journeys closed and was moved to Magic Kingdom in 1986, but has since closed from Magic Kingdom and now is completely gone.
 Preceding Magic Journeys was a preshow featuring the song "Makin' Memories" (a song about taking pictures and sharing memories).

 Your Imagination (Ride v.2)